 Transcription

-Transcription involves converting spoken words into text, often with timestamps.
-Many streaming and video platforms (e.g., YouTube) use AI-driven transcription models trained on massive datasets assembled by data labeling services.
+Transcription, specifically speech transcription, involves converting spoken words into text, often with timestamps.
+Speech transcription is a key task for training speech recognition models and other related applications.
+Many streaming and video platforms (e.g., YouTube) use AI-driven transcription models trained on massive datasets.

 Acoustic Event Detection

-To separate different sounds—distinct speakers, music, or background noise—ML models rely on well-labeled audio.
-As an annotator, you identify each acoustic event, allowing the model to focus or filter out those sounds as needed.
+Also known as audio segmentation.
+To separate different sounds—distinct speakers, music, or background noise—ML models rely on well-labeled audio sets.
+As an annotator, you identify each audio event, allowing the model to focus or filter out those sounds as needed.

 Video Annotation